 (2) In subsection (1) —

-“auditor” means a person who is registered as an auditor under Part 9.2 of the Corporations Act 2001 of the Commonwealth.
+auditor means a person who is registered as an auditor under Part 9.2 of the Corporations Act 2001 of the Commonwealth.

 (3) In exercising any power under this Act an inspector may be accompanied by any other person whose assistance the inspector considers necessary, and that person may do such things as are necessary to assist the inspector in the performance of the inspector’s functions, and anything so done is deemed to have been done by the inspector.